-After stripping the wood cabinet that sits on top of an unmatched sideboard in my kitchen, I wanted to update the sideboard to help make the pieces look better paired.
+After stripping the wood cabinet that sat on top of this unmatched sideboard in my previous kitchen, I wanted to update the sideboard to help make the 2 pieces look better paired.

-- White primer – Kilz if painting over a previously finished surface, Gripping primer if painting over a painted surface.
+- White primer – KILZ brand, if painting over a previously finished surface, Gripping primer if painting over a painted surface.

 - Smooth foam roller, and roller tray